Carlos Correa Preview, Player Props: Twins vs. Mets

 Carlos Correa At The Plate

-- Correa has 113 hits and an OBP of .313 to go with a slugging percentage of .406.
-All three of those stats rank first among Minnesota hitters this season.
+- Correa leads Minnesota with 113 hits and an OBP of .312, plus a team-best slugging percentage of .403.

-- In 33.3% of his games this season, Correa has picked up at least one RBI.
-In 14 of those games (11.1%) he recorded two or more RBI, while accounting for three or more of his team's runs in five contests.
+- In 33.1% of his games this year, Correa has driven in at least one run.
+In 14 of those games (11%) he recorded more than one RBI, while accounting for three or more of his team's runs in five contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.